yeephycho/nasnet-tensorflow/README.md

 - Test and evaluate the model you have trained.

-- Deploy the model for your application.
-(By your self)
+- Deploy the model for your application ore transfer the feature extractor part to other problems such as object detection.
+(By yourself)

 Suitable for those who have solid CNN knowledge, python and tensorflow background.
 For those who have less background, [tensorflow slim walk through tutorial](https://github.com/tensorflow/models/blob/master/research/slim/slim_walkthrough.ipynb) should be a good start.